 Can you share any standout moments or success stories from past conferences?

-A very memorable year was when we brought Ellen MacArthur in.
+A very memorable year was when we brought Ellen MacArthur in as the opening keynote.
 That was in 2013, so it was very early on in her journey, and it was very early on in our journey.
 I think it speaks to how long we’ve been trying to make this connection to the circular economy as a solutions framework, and also the need for the waste prevention lens to be front and centre.
-[We have an] ongoing relationship with the Ellen MacArthur Foundation, so that was a great moment.

-Having all of those stakeholders in the room has meant that a lot of those ideas that are generated [at the conference] have found their way into actions, strategies, and collaborations at the National Zero Waste Council, which is another really big initiative for Metro Vancouver.
+Having all of those stakeholders in the room has meant that a lot of those ideas that are generated [at the conference] have been implemented through collaborations, and the National Zero Waste Council has helped to catalyze many of these new connections.

-We [also] love hearing from participants, how they have been able to make connections and see collaborations and actions grow.
+We [also] love hearing from participants in terms of how they have been able to make connections and see new collaborations and actions grow.

 What do you hope attendees will take away from this year’s event, and how can they get involved in its mission?

 We really want people to leave inspired.
 We want people to leave feeling empowered to go back to their regular jobs and make some of the changes they feel they can make.
 And we want them to make those connections that can lead to new actions and new collaborations.
-We want people to go away feeling like they’ve been able to think about things differently and [to] know that they’re not on their own, that we’re all trying to push this big ball uphill.
+We want people to go away feeling like they’ve been able to think about things differently and [to] know that they’re not on their own, that we’re all trying to push this big ball uphill as we think about how to prevent waste and advance circularity.